 Windows Network Architecture and the OSI Model

-Microsoft Windows network drivers implement the bottom four layers of the OSI Reference Model:
+Microsoft Windows network drivers implement the bottom four layers of the OSI model.

 Data Link Layer

-The data link layer is further divided by Institute of Electrical and Electronics Engineers (IEEE) into two sublayers: logical link control (LLC) and media access control (MAC).
+The data link layer is further divided by the Institute of Electrical and Electronics Engineers (IEEE) into two sublayers: media access control (MAC) and logical link control (LLC).